davidrbourke/DVA-C02/VPC.md

 ## VPC Peering

 - VPC Peering allows conectivity between two separate VPCs using AWS's network.
-- They act as if there are the same network, so the CIDR ranges of the two VPCs must not be overlapping.
+- They act as if they are on the same network, so the CIDR ranges of the two VPCs must not be overlapping.
 - It is not transitive, meaning that only VPC's directly peered can connect to each other, e.g., VPC 1 is connected to both VPC 2 and VPC 3, does not mean VPC 2 and VPC 3 can connect with each other.
 The only relationships are VPC 1 to VPC 2, and VPC 1 to VPC 3.

 ## VPC Endpoints